6 Days, 5 Nights

 Price On Request

-Climb Mount Kilimanjaro on a 6-day trek via the Rongai Route, the only trail that approaches the mountain from the north near the Kenyan border.
-This route is known for its quiet atmosphere, gentle slopes, and remote feel, making it a good choice for trekkers who prefer fewer crowds.
+Climb Mount Kilimanjaro on a 6-day trek along the Rongai Route, the only trail that approaches the mountain from the north near Kenya’s border.
+This route is known for its peaceful atmosphere, gentle slopes, and remote feel, making it ideal for hikers who prefer fewer crowds.

-The journey begins through open countryside and forest, then continues across moorlands and alpine terrain as you gain altitude.
-Compared to other routes, Rongai is often drier and more sheltered, which can make trekking conditions more stable.
-Along the way, there are chances to see wildlife such as antelope and a variety of birds.
+The journey begins in open countryside and forest, then progresses to moorlands and alpine terrain as you gain elevation.
+Rongai is often drier and more sheltered than other routes, which can lead to more stable trekking conditions.
+Along the way, there are opportunities to see wildlife such as antelope and various birds.

 Day 1